bdholloway/bdhollowayPortfolio/README.md

 ## Project List
    [Project 1: MPulse Mobile Geo-Fencing](https://github.com/bdholloway/CS461/tree/master/Test/testflutter)

-   Partnering with MPulse Mobile Software, my senior capstone project team and I researched and implemented a standalone application that utilizes Google Flutter and Firebase to    build out an application that mimics the current MPulse mobile application.
-Our application however, changed from using MSSQL to Google Firebase as well as adds additional      geo-fencing features that MPulse hopes to use as a building block to integrate the feature into their own existing application.
+   Partnering with MPulse Mobile Software, my senior capstone project team and I researched and implemented a standalone application that utilizes the Google Flutter SDK and Google Firebase storage to build out an application that mimics the current MPulse mobile application.
+This application is geared toward the maintenance community and is used by maintenance workers to keep track of their assigned work orders.
+Our application takes the pre-existing application and adds geo-fencing functionality to make users aware of nearby work orders that have not yet been assigned but that can be accomplished by the current user if applicable.
+This is done through a notification system that we built that will notify the worker at the opportune time.
+The users can then add these unassigned work orders to their schedule and complete them while on the job site.
+This can lead to countless man hours saved, which in turn translates to money saved.
+This can also be used to aid in smarter scheduling of work orders in the future through potential data processing.

    [Project 2: Two-Factor Authentication  Application](https://github.com/bdholloway/CS370)